Paul Schrader: Early life and education

-Film career
+Career

+1974–1989: Screenwriter and directorial debut

 In 1974, Schrader and his brother Leonard co-wrote The Yakuza, a film set in the Japanese crime world.
 The script became the subject of a bidding war, eventually selling for $325,000.
 The film was directed by Sydney Pollack and starred Robert Mitchum.
 Robert Towne, best known for Chinatown, also received a credit for his rewrite.
 Although The Yakuza failed commercially, it brought Schrader to the attention of the new generation of Hollywood directors.
 In 1975, he wrote the script for Obsession for Brian De Palma.
-Schrader wrote an early draft of Steven Spielberg's Close Encounters of the Third Kind (1977), but Spielberg disliked the script, calling it "terribly guilt-ridden," and opted for something lighter.
-He also wrote an early draft of Rolling Thunder (1977), which the film's producers had reworked without his participation.
+Schrader wrote an early draft of Steven Spielberg's Close Encounters of the Third Kind (1977), but Spielberg disliked the script, calling it "terribly guilt-ridden", and opted for something lighter.
+He also wrote an early draft of Rolling Thunder (1977), which the film's producers reworked without his participation.
 He disapproved of the final film.
 Schrader's script about an obsessed New York City taxi driver became Martin Scorsese's film Taxi Driver, which was nominated for the Oscar for Best Picture and won the Palme d'Or at the Cannes Film Festival.
-Besides Taxi Driver (1976), Scorsese also drew on scripts by Schrader for the boxing tale Raging Bull (1980), co-written with Mardik Martin, The Last Temptation of Christ (1988), and Bringing Out the Dead (1999).
+Besides Taxi Driver (1976), Scorsese also drew on scripts by Schrader for Raging Bull (1980), co-credited to Mardik Martin; The Last Temptation of Christ (1988); and Bringing Out the Dead (1999).

 Thanks partly to critical acclaim for Taxi Driver, Schrader was able to direct his first feature, Blue Collar (1978), co-written with his brother Leonard.
 Blue Collar features Richard Pryor, Harvey Keitel, and Yaphet Kotto as car factory workers attempting to escape their socio-economic rut through theft and blackmail.
-He has described the film as difficult to make, because of the artistic and personal tensions between him and the cast.
-During principal photography he suffered an on-set mental collapse which led him to seriously reconsider his career.
+He has described the film as challenging to make, because of the artistic and personal tensions between him and the cast.
+During principal photography, he suffered an on-set mental collapse, which led him to reconsider his career seriously.
 John Milius acted as executive producer on the following year's Hardcore, again written by Schrader, a film with many autobiographical parallels in his depiction of the Calvinist milieu of Grand Rapids, and in the character of George C. Scott, which was based on Schrader's father.
 Among Paul Schrader's films in the 1980s were American Gigolo starring Richard Gere (1980), his Cat People (1982) a remake of the 1942 film Cat People, and Mishima: A Life in Four Chapters (1985).
 Inspired by Japanese writer Yukio Mishima, the film interweaves episodes from Mishima's life with dramatizations of segments from his books.
 Mishima was nominated for the top prize (the Palme d'Or) at the Cannes Film Festival.
 Francis Ford Coppola and George Lucas served as executive producers.
 Schrader also directed Patty Hearst (1988), about the kidnapping and transformation of the Hearst Corporation heiress.
 In 1987, he was a member of the jury at the 37th Berlin International Film Festival.